Skip to Main Content

 Insurance provides a crucial source of support to accident victims struggling with injuries and car damage.
 If you’ve been hit, you can typically make a claim on the other driver’s liability coverage.
 If the driver has no insurance (or not enough) you can make a claim on your uninsured or underinsured motorist coverage.

 Unfortunately, many accident victims are shocked to discover their claim has been denied.
 In pain and unable to leave the house, they don’t know how to get an insurer to change its mind.
-If this has happened to you, contact Ladah Law Firm today.
+If this has happened to you, contact the Ladah law firm today.
 Our Car Accident Attorney can review your case and come up with a plan to get compensation.
 Below, we identify the top reasons for insurance company denials.

 accident car claim form